 It is seen that the historical development of the science of audiology dates back to the early 1900s.
 After the Second World War, most of the war wounded were head traumas, acoustic traumas and injuries.
 As a result of these injuries, important problems have emerged in the treatment and rehabilitation of many patients with hearing and language-speech problems.
 At the end of the war years, between 1945 and 1950, this need led to the emergence of a new professional group.
 First, undergraduate-level schools were established in the United States to train professionally to become professionals in this field.
 Audiologist and Speech Pathologist took part as an independent professional group in multidisciplinary studies composed of specialties such as Ear Nose Throat, Neurosurgery, Neurology, Psychiatry, Geriatrics, Pediatrics.

 Due to the reasons we have listed below, the present and future needs of societies in the world and in our country make the development of the field of audiology inevitable.

-* After the diagnosis of hearing loss, the treatment and rehabilitation approach to be applied should be determined.
+- After the diagnosis of hearing loss, the treatment and rehabilitation approach to be applied should be determined.
 The correct selection of the hearing aid, cochlear implant, brainstem implant, middle ear implant, vibrotactile device, FM device and auxiliary devices used for rehabilitation increases the efficiency of the patient.
-As of now, a common service understanding on hearing aid devices cannot be implemented properly in Turkey.
+As of now, a common service understanding on hearing aid devices cannot be implemented properly in Türkiye.